blockchainbrighton/audionals/wav2Opus/TestingModuleForProduction/README.md

 *   **Click the Image:** Clicking the large central image will toggle the audio loop on or off.
 *   **Controls Panel (Left Column):**
-    *   **Title Bar:** Shows "OB1 - Audional Art".
+    *   **Title Bar:** Shows "Audional Art".
 The "ℹ️" button toggles the visibility of the controls column and the reference/shortcuts column.
     *   **Audio Metadata:** Displays information about the embedded audio (Instrument, Note, Frequency).
 This is initially in the HTML but moved into the dynamically generated controls column.
     *   **Error Display:** Shows any operational errors.
     *   **Buttons:**